Derived Partners of Enriques Surfaces

+Now we have all the tools to carry out the main step of the proofs of Theorems \ref{main_thm_1} and \ref{main_thm_2}.
+Let $\mathcal A$ be the sheaf of algebras associated to $\widetilde{Cl}$ on $\mathscr{Y}$ with the $\mathbb{N}$-grading corresponding to the $\mathbb{C}_\lambda^*$-action.
+The idea is to connect the sheaf $\mathcal A$ to the one constructed in \cite{kuznetsov} by utilizing a Veronese-type theorem from \cite{verevkin}.

-\begin{lem} Let $R$ be a $\mathbb{N}$-graded left Noetherian ring which is generated by $R_1$ as a $R_0$-algebra.
-Then the category of coherent (or quasicoherent) sheaves, obtained by localizing the categories of left $R^{(d)}$-modules and $R$-modules, are equivalent for any natural number $d$. \end{lem}
+Let $R$ be a $\mathbb{N}$-graded left Noetherian ring which is generated by $R_1$ as a $R_0$-algebra.
+We denote by $\Cohproj(R)$ the localization of the category of finitely generated graded right modules over $R$ by the subcategory modules which are finitely generated over $R_0$. \begin{lem}\cite{verevkin} Then the categories $\Cohproj(R^{(d)})$ are equivalent for any natural number $d$. \end{lem}

-An immediate consequence of Lemma \ref{lem_veronese} is that it connects our result to Kuznetsov's main theorem, which is included here for readers' benefit.
+An immediate consequence of Lemma \ref{lem_veronese} is that it connects our setting to Kuznetsov's main theorem, which is included here for readers' benefit.

-\begin{prop} (Kuznetsov) Let $V = \mathbb{C}^6$ with coordinates $x_1, \cdots, x_6$ and $W \subseteq S^2V^*$ with coordinates $u_1, u_2, u_3$ a dimension $3$ subspace of rank $\geq 4$ (except the origin) homogeneous quadratic forms on $V$ such that the intersection $X$ of quadrics parametrized by $W$ is a complete intersection.
+\begin{prop} \cite{kuznetsov} Let $V = \mathbb{C}^6$ with coordinates $x_1, \ldots, x_6$ and $W \subseteq S^2V^\vee$ with coordinates $u_1, u_2, u_3$ a dimension $3$ subspace of rank $\geq 4$ (except the origin) homogeneous quadratic forms on $V$ such that the intersection $X$ of quadrics parametrized by $W$ is a complete intersection.
 Let $q \in \mathbb{C}[u_i, x_j]$ be the quadratic form corresponding to the choice of $W$.
 Let $Y$ be the double cover of $\mathbb{P}W$ ramified over the sextic curve of degenerate quadrics, and $Cl(V)$ be the sheaf of Clifford algebras on $Y$ associated to $q$.
 Then we have derived equivalences:

 Here $Cl(V)_{ev}$ is equipped with the $\mathbb{C}_t^*$-grading and $Cl(V)$ with the $\mathbb{C}_\lambda^*$-grading. \end{prop}